Kalpu-coder/Hello-World/README.md

 # Hello-World
-hello guys check this our first and suit project. i'm a student of BSC(CSIT).
+hello guys check this our first and suit project.
+I'm a student of BSC(CSIT).
 Now i'm learning java programming.